 If your elbow has been hurt due to an accident because of negligence, then you may be considering making an elbow injury claim.
 In order to make a successful claim, there are various actions you can take to build up some evidence that supports your case, such as:

-- Medical Assistance – See a medical professional to have your injury properly assessed and diagnosed.
-This is not only important for your health, but also the medical report of your injury will serve as an invaluable source of evidential documentation that will state the severity of your elbow injury, the recommended treatment required, potential recovery time and future prognosis.
-Also evidence such as x-rays or MRI results will be included in the report.
+- Medical Assistance – See a medical professional have your injury properly assessed and diagnosed.
+This is not only important for your health but also the medical report of your injury will serve as an invaluable source of evidential documentation that will state the severity of your elbow injury, the recommended treatment required, potential recovery time and future prognosis.
+Also, evidence such as x-rays or MRI results will be included in the report.

 - Expenses – Retain all receipts of any extra expenses incurred, such as medical or travel expenses, as a result of your injury.

-- Lost Income – Keep an account of any income lost due to your injury and also any potential future income lost.
+- Loss of earnings – Keep an account of any income lost due to your injury and also any potential future income lost.

 First and foremost a medical examination of the injury will be able to determine the type of injury, how bad it is and what treatment is necessary to make it better and what the future prognosis is.
-If you choose to hire Legal Helpline to file your compensation claim on your behalf, we can provide a free medical local to you to ensure that you receive a thorough examination of your injury so that we can make sure we are able to claim the maximum amount possible for your personal injury.
+If you choose to hire Legal Helpline to file your compensation claim on your behalf, we can provide a free medical local to you to ensure that you receive a thorough examination of your injury.
+Therefore, we can make sure we are able to win our clients the maximum amount possible for their elbow injury compensation claims.

 Making elbow injury claims can be a complex process especially for someone who may have little or no experience in dealing with legal cases such as personal injury claims.
 This is one of the many reasons we recommend contacting a reputable and experienced Claims Management Company to handle your case for you on your behalf to make sure that all the avenues of making a compensation claim are covered, giving you the best chance of securing the maximum amount possible for your injury.